0xjei/SawChain/processor/README.md

 An Event Type represent an important production, processing or retailing activity performed on a production entity (Field/Batch).
 An Event Type is constructed using a list of previously defined Event Parameter Types.

-A Parameter can have different additional features (required, min/max value/length) to satisfy in order to record the Event correctly.
+A Parameter can have different additional features (required, min/max value/length) that must be satisfy in order to record the Event.
 For example, a parameter *Notes* can have a *required* property set to *true* and a *maxLength* property set to *80*.
 A value can be assigned to one of the 'values' fields (according to parameter DataType) only if it's a default value, otherwise, the Operator will provide a value during Event recording.